 How losing weight helps sleep

-Although a higher weight is correlated with a worse sleep, does that mean losing weight helps improve sleep?
+Excess weight is correlated with a worse sleep, so does that mean losing weight helps improve sleep?
 Science says yes.

 An article from the European Journal of Internal Medicine states that when it comes to obstructive sleep apnea, weight loss is the most important therapy, as it changes anatomy and decreases airway collapses which causes snoring (and a poor sleep).5